otrv4/otrv4/modes/otrv4-interactive-only-mode.md

-# OTR version 4: interactive-only
+# OTR version 4: Interactive-Only Mode

 This document describes the version 4 of the Off-the-Record Messaging protocol, in a operation mode that aims to provide a always encrypted mode with only